 So we are all done, and here is the final product, as well as the steps you will need to create character, warmth, and welcome to your friends when they come to visit.

-- Clean ceiling, walls, door and floor
+- Clean ceiling, walls, door, and floor

-- Touch up paint door
+- Touch up paint on a front door

-- Create flower container gardens on floor planter and wall planter
+- Create container flower gardens on floor planter and wall planter

 See how simple small front porch decorating can be!